born2net/Angular-kitchen-sink/Readme.md

 - Create module dynamically and its declared components at runtime via compileModuleAndAllComponentsSync
 - Create component dynamically at runtime and pass in template (tooltip)
 - Multi slot transclusion
-- RXjs powered Custom HTTP class that extends the default Http ng2 to add new behaviour
+- RXjs powered Custom HTTP class that extends the default Http ng to add new behaviour
 - Rxjs reactive operators and subscribers throughout the app (some random examples as well)
 - Rxjs Change detection strategy for improved rendering of page (OnPushObserve)
 - Rxjs Node server side CRUD for Observable client to server calls